-As set out in the Essex Transport Strategy, the Essex Cycle Strategy sets out the key elements of a long term plan that will lead to a significant and sustained increase in cycling in Essex, establishing it in the public's mind as a 'normal' mode of travel, especially for short a-to-b trips, and as a major participation activity and sport for all ages.
-The strategy has been produced in conjunction with Essex County Council, the 12 Essex Districts, the two Unitary Authorities (Southend-on-Sea and Thurrock) and other key stakeholders.
-At the time of writing, it is based on current UK policy, data on cycling levels within Essex and best practice from around the world.
-Specifically, it commits to nine areas of
+As set out in the Essex Transport Strategy, the Braintree District is specifically recognised Essex Cycle Strategy sets out the key elements in the Essex Transport Strategy as being set of a long term plan that will lead to a significant to accommodate significant housing and and sustained increase in cycling in Essex, employment growth.
+For local centres such as establishing it in the public's mind as a 'normal' Braintree, Wlitham and Halstead, priorities of mode of travel, especially for short a-to-b trips, relevance to cycling include: and as a major participation activity and sport for all ages.
+The strategy has been produced • providing for and promoting access in conjunction with Essex County Council, the by sustainable modes of transport to 12 Essex Districts, the two Unitary Authorities development areas; (Southend-on-Sea and Thurrock) and other key stakeholders.
+At the time of writing, it is based improving local cycle networks; on current UK policy, data on cycling levels within Essex and best practice from around the improving access to stations; and world.
+Specifically, it commits to nine areas of strategic action:

 - 1. An Essex Cycling Advocate

-- 2. Transformational Funding
+- Transformational Funding 2.

-- 3. Best practice design
+- Best practice design 3.

-- 4. A 'Cycle Essex' brand
+- A 'Cycle Essex' brand 4.

-- 5. High Profile Events
+- High Profile Events 5.

-- 6. Increased support for local initiatives
+- Increased support for local initiatives 6.

-- 7. Coherent Networks
+- Coherent Networks 7.

 - 8. Continental Standards

 - 9. Training and Access